 Damar Hamlin honored by NFL teams as league resumes play

-Damar Hamlin honored by NFL teams as league resumes play originally appeared on NBC Sports Bayarea
+Damar Hamlin honored by NFL teams as league resumes play originally appeared on NBC Sports Chicago

 The NFL resumed play Saturday for the first time since Damar Hamlin went into cardiac arrest on the field during Monday Night Football.